bruinenxyz/loudwater/README.md

 # loudwater

-A interactive GUI for managing, querying, and sharing any postgres database
+An interactive GUI for managing, querying, and sharing any postgres database

 ## Getting started